Whickham School: Fire

-On 21 March 2008, there was a fire which destroyed the staff room, library, two music rooms, sixth form common room and study area.
+On 21 March 2008, there was a fire which destroyed the staff room, library, two music rooms, sixth form common room, and study area.
 New and improved Sixth Form facilities opened ready for the academic year beginning in September 2009.

 Legal challenge to school uniform

-In June 1999, University Professor Claire Hale took legal action against the School when they refused permission to allow her daughter to wear trousers.
+In June 1999, University Professor Claire Hale took legal action against the School when they refused permission to allow her daughter Jo Hale to wear trousers.
 Amongst others, the Equal Opportunities Commission decided to back the case.
 On 24 February 2000 the school avoided a legal battle by announcing that, in future, girls would be able to wear trousers.